Intro background

 The City released an update to our Active Transportation Plan!
 This document lays out a plan to improve pathways for biking and walking throughout the city with extensive recommendations to ensure Sunnyvale residents of all ages abilities can choose healthy and safe modes of travel.

 In January 2021, City Council added "Ability of Infrastructure to Support Development, Traffic, and Active Transportation", as a City Council Priority.
 This reaffirms Sunnyvale's commitment to reducing transportation emissions.
-More information about the plan is available on on the City of Sunnyvale website and download the full plan to learn about all the changes coming to our shared streets.
+More information about the plan is available on the City of Sunnyvale website.
+Download the full plan to learn about all the changes coming to our shared streets.

 Report cover of the 2020 Sunnyvale Active Transportation Plan with 3 icons at the top.
 The first is two people walking, the second is a bike, and the third is a depiction of a pathway with a start and end icon.